codepath/android_guides/Styling-UI-Screens-FAQ.md

 Alternatively, you can use the [android:alpha](http://developer.android.com/reference/android/view/View.html#attr_android:alpha) property which must be a floating point from 0 to 1.
 Note though that `alpha` sets **both the view and all of it's children** to this opacity which is often not desired.

+#### How do I align the position of my view or its inner contents?

+To align the **position of your view itself** in the layout, you need to use a different method based on the parent layout type.
+If the view is contained within a `RelativeLayout`, use the [`android:centerInParent`](http://developer.android.com/reference/android/widget/RelativeLayout.LayoutParams.html#attr_android:layout_centerInParent) property to center the view both horizontally and vertically or `android:layout_centerHorizontal` to set just one or the other.
+If your view is contained within a `LinearLayout`, then you can use the [`android:layoutGravity`](http://developer.android.com/reference/android/widget/LinearLayout.LayoutParams.html#attr_android:layout_gravity) to determine the alignment of the view.

+To align the contents within a view, you can use the [`android:gravity` property](http://guides.codepath.com/android/Defining-Views-and-their-Attributes#view-gravity).

 ### Images

 #### How do I load images into an Android app for display?

+If you simply want the image to be loaded in the easiest way possible then **just copy and paste** the image from your finder into the Android Studio `res/drawable` folder and select `xxhdpi` as the resolution.

-First, you need to make sure the image filename only contains **lowercase letters, numbers and underscores** (i.e my_image_file.png).
+Note that you need to make sure the image filename only contains **lowercase letters, numbers and underscores** (i.e my_image_file.png).
 After renaming the image to a valid resource name, **copy the image into the drawable-mdpi folder** as [[shown here|Cloning-a-Login-Screen-Layout-Guide#cutting-assets]].

-Unless you want the image to be a small standard size, **do not** use the icon generator when creating the images.
+Unless you want the image to be a small standard icon size, **do not** use the icon generator (i.e `New Image Asset`) when creating the images.

 Instead to generate images that work at all densities, [download and run this JAR](https://github.com/asystat/Final-Android-Resizer/blob/master/Executable%20Jar/Final%20Android%20Resizer.jar?raw=true) which allows us to select our resources directory, choose an extra high density image and the tool will automatically generate the corresponding lower density image sizes.

 #### How do I control the way images are displayed or scaled within an ImageView?